cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Ke2, Ke3, as well as generating a session key SK which is the AKE output for protecting subsequent traffic (or for generating further key material).
-Key derivation uses HKDF {{RFC5869}} with a combination of the parties static and ephemeral private-public key pairs and the parties' identities idU, IdS.
+Key derivation uses HKDF {{RFC5869}} with a combination of the parties static and ephemeral private-public key pairs and the parties' identities idU, idS.
 See {{SecIdentities}} for more information about these identities.

 HMQV and 3DH use the following key schedule for computing Km2, Km3, Ke2, Ke3, and SK: